-In the final part of our analysis, we apply the method to shed new light on a classic real world social interactions problem: tax competition between US states.
-The literatures in political economy and public economics have long recognized the behavior of state governors might be influenced by decisions made in 'neighboring' states.
+In the final part of our analysis, we apply the method to shed new light on a classic real-world social interactions problem: tax competition between US states.
+The literatures in political economy and public economics have long recognized the behavior of state governors might be influenced by decisions made in "neighboring" states.
 The typical empirical approach has been to postulate the relevant neighbors as being geographically contiguous states.
-Our approach allows us to infer the set of 'economic' neighbors determining social interactions in tax setting behavior from panel data on outcomes and covariates alone.
-In this application, the panel data dimensions cover mainland US states, N = 48, for years 1962-2015, T = 53.
+Our approach allows us to infer the set of "economic" neighbors determining social interactions in tax setting behavior from panel data on outcomes and covariates alone.
+In this application, the panel data dimensions cover mainland US states, N=48, for the years 1962-2015, T=53.

-The identified network structure of tax competition differs markedly from the common assumption of competition between geographic neighbors.
-The identified economic network has fewer edges than the geography-based network, and we identify non-adjacent states that influence tax setting behaviors.
-The marked differences in structure of the identified economic and geography-based networks gets reflected in the far lower clustering coefficient in the former (.042 versus .419).
-With the recovered social interactions matrix we establish, beyond geography, what covariates correlate to the existence of ties between states and so shed new light on the main hypotheses for social interactions in tax setting: factor mobility and yardstick competition (Tiebout, 1956; Shleifer, 1985; Besley and Case, 1994).
-The identified network highlights significant predictors of tax competition between states beyond just their distance: political homophily reduces the likelihood of a link, suggesting any vardstick competition driving social interactions occurs when voters compare their governor to those of the opposing party in other states.
-Tax haven states appear to be especially less influential in the tax setting behaviors of other states.
-The relatively weak influence of tax haven states eases concerns over a race-to-the-bottom in tax setting behaviors.
+The identified network structure of tax competition differs markedly from the assumption of competition between geographic neighbors.
+The identified economic network has fewer edges, and we identify non-adjacent states that influence tax setting behaviors.
+Differences in the structure of the identified economic and geography-based networks are reflected in the far lower clustering coefficient in the former (.042 versus .419).
+With the recovered social interactions matrix we establish, beyond geography, which covariates correlate to the existence of ties between states and so shed new light on hypotheses for social interactions in tax setting: factor mobility and yardstick competition (Tiebout, 1956; Shleifer, 1985; Besley and Case, 1994).
+The identified network highlights significant predictors of tax competition between states beyond distance: political homophily reduces the likelihood of a link, suggesting any yardstick competition driving social interactions occurs when voters compare their governor to those of the opposing party in other states.
+Tax haven states appear to be less influential in tax setting behaviors, easing concerns over a race-to-the-bottom in tax setting.
 Labor mobility between states does not robustly predict the existence of economic ties between states in tax setting behavior.

-Given the relatively long study period in this application, at a final stage of analysis we extend our method to allow the strength of social interactions in tax competition ( $\rho_0$ , $\gamma_0$ ), and the structure of links in the economic network ( $W_0$ ) to vary over time as we change the weight placed on observations from any given time period.
+Given the relatively long study period in this application, at a final stage of analysis we extend our method to allow the strength of social interactions in tax competition (ρ_0 , γ_0) and the structure of links in the economic network (W_0) to vary over time as we change the weight placed on observations from any given time period.
 We document the gradual increase in strength of social interactions over time, and the changing nature of the network of interactions.
-We utilize these findings to conduct counterfactual simulations of the general equilibrium propagation of tax shocks from a given state onto all other mainland US states, and how these general equilibrium effects of the same policy shock vary as we place weight on observations later in our study period.
+We utilize these findings to conduct counterfactual simulations of the general equilibrium propagation of tax shocks from a given state to all other mainland US states, and how these general equilibrium effects of the same policy shock vary as we place weight on observations later in our study period.